Todd Muller quits as National Party leader for health reasons

 July 2

-• Evening: National MP Hamish Walker sends the Herald a list containing names, dates of birth and isolation facilities of then 18 active current Covid-19 cases, to use as evidence he was right is saying cases were coming from India, Pakistan and Korea but does not reveal the source.
+• Evening: National MP Hamish Walker sends the Herald a list containing names, dates of birth and isolation facilities of then 18 active current Covid-19 cases, to use as evidence he was right in saying cases were coming from India, Pakistan and Korea but does not reveal the source.

 July 4

-• Weekend Herald reveals there has been a privacy breach in that it has been sent details of current Covid cases without revealing who or why it was sent.
+• Weekend Herald reveals there has been a privacy breach in that it has been sent details of current Covid cases without revealing who sent it or why.
 Two other media outlets reveal they have been sent the same information.
 None publishes the info.

 • Health Minister says there will be an inquiry.